-FHA loans are designed to make housing more affordable for first-time homebuyers and those with low to moderate income.
+FHA loans are designed to make housing more affordable for first-time home buyers and those with low to moderate income.
 FHA mortgage rates can be either fixed or adjustable.
-They are insured by the Federal Housing Authority(FHA) and allow a homebuyer to purchase or refinance a home with as little as 3.5% down-payment.
-Monthly mortgage insurance (MI) is paid by the borrower and is included in your monthly payment.
+They are insured by the Federal Housing Authority(FHA) and allow a home buyer to purchase or refinance a home with as little as 3.5% down-payment.
+Monthly mortgage insurance (MI) is paid by the borrower and is included in the monthly payment.
 FHA loans also allow you to qualify for a loan if your credit is not good enough for a conventional loan.
 FHA Streamline Refinance loans are great for refinancing to a lower rate without an appraisal of the property.

-The Missouri Housing Development Commission (MHDC) provides assistance for down payments on the purchase of a new home to first time homebuyers.
+The Missouri Housing Development Commission (MHDC) provides assistance for down payments on the purchase of a new home to first time home buyers.
 Income and credit limitations may apply.
 These loans are only provided in the state of Missouri.
 Rates are typically higher than normal FHA rates, but are very helpful if you don't have enough money to pay the normal 3.5% down payment required by a typical FHA loan.
+Click on this link to learn more.

 This program allows homeowners to refinance their current mortgage even though their home may have decreased in value over the past couple of years.
 It allows people to take advantage of the current low rate market when other conventional loan programs may not be allowed.